[[folder:Spartan getting sentenced]]

 ** Even if he did that (burned the hostages alive) wouldn't the forensic examination show evidence that the victims were killed hours (or days) before Spartan came on the scene?

-*** Considering that paying ransom is very, very, very rarely the answer in a hostage situation (they often kill the hostage anyway to keep themselves from being identified, or just because it's easier), Spartan's actions were entirely justified and probably saved the girl's life.
+*** Considering that paying ransom is very, very, very rarely the answer in a real hostage situation (the captor often kills the hostage anyway to keep themselves from being identified, or just because it's easier), Spartan's actions were entirely justified and probably saved the girl's life.
 "Demolition Man" is a derogatory nickname, but no one who's got any merit ever claims that Spartan does not rank "to protect and serve" as his personal life philosophy.
 If he were as much of a don't-give-a-shit madman as Phoenix, he wouldn't have bothered doing the thermal scans for hostages... the opening makes it clear that the only reason he ''is'' going down to confront Phoenix, knowing that things are likely to get demolished, is that he thinks there are no innocents in the crossfire.

 *** Ransom is indeed very rarely the solution to a hostage situation.
-But it's fair to suggest that Spartan's solution to the crisis was itself pretty clearly an extreme solution; in the real world, the police often manage to resolve hostage crises without destroying entire shopping centres to do so (granted, Spartan lives in a very CrapsackWorld, but still).
+But it's fair to suggest that Spartan's solution to the crisis was itself pretty clearly an extreme solution; in the real world, the police often manage to resolve hostage crises without destroying entire buildings to do so (granted, Spartan lives in a very CrapsackWorld, but still).
 At the very least, it's made pretty clear that while Spartan's methods may be necessary for the times, that doesn't mean people have to like Spartan or those methods -- which they clearly don't.
-Yes, Spartan cares about innocent life.
+Yes, Spartan cares about innocent lives.
 No, he's not as rampantly sociopathic and murderous as Phoenix.
 But the whole point of the movie is that he is in many ways just as extreme, destructive and dangerous, only at the other side of the morality / law-enforcement spectrum.
 Plus, we're not talking about what Spartan ''is'' in this case, we're talking about what he ''looks like'' to other people.
 Be honest; if you heard about a guy who destroyed an entire massive building just to rescue one person, might you think even for a second that he was perhaps overdoing it just a little bit, and that a less destructive solution might possibly have been found if they'd looked hard enough?

 * Not to mention the cryo-stasis punishment.
 Sure, they're behaviourally altered, but at the end of the day they're as young, fit and able as the day they went in.
 And they don't get to see their family or interact with them, but [[AndIMustScream they are conscious]].
 Surely it's a bit AwesomeButImpractical to do that?
 Just stick them in a cell?